 Michael Leavitt’s Empire Peaks will be on Exhibit Through December 21st, 2013 at Jonathan LeVine Gallery, Located at 529 West 20th Street, 9th Floor, NYC, in the Chelsea Gallery District.

-I’m happy to say that I am moving back home tonight after 10 days of sofa surfing, iPadding on the bus and living out of a bag.
+I’m happy to say that I am moving back home tonight after 10 days of couch surfing, iPadding on the bus and living out of a bag.
 Thanks to everyone who helped make these past two weeks a little less hellish than they could have been.